 Ph.D.
 Program in Management & Organizations

 Iowa's Ph.D. program in management and organizations (M&O) emphasizes individuals and teams as integral components in successful 21st-century organizations.
 M&O faculty are leaders in the areas of micro-organizational behavior (OB) and human resource management (HRM), gaining worldwide recognition for impactful research and leading the top journals in our field.
-Among our faculty are some of the "most published authors" in the two leading industrial-organizational psychology journals, the Journal of Applied Psychology and Personnel Psychology, as well as the current editor of Academy of Management Learning & Education and a former editor of Academy of Management Journal, the premier pedagogical and empirical journals in management.
+Among our faculty are some of the "most published authors" in the leading management and applied psychology journals, such as Journal of Applied Psychology, Personnel Psychology, and Journal of Management, as well as the past editor of Academy of Management Learning & Education and Academy of Management Journal.

 The mission of Iowa's Ph.D. program in M&O is to train future scholars for placement in top research and teaching universities.
 We develop our students to conduct the highest quality applied research, teach to standards of excellence, and be active participants in their local and professional organizations.
 Graduates of our program are placed in tenure-track positions at accredited universities around the world, where they continue to engage in top-level scholarship, teaching, and service.

 M&O faculty ranked third (behind Harvard and Minnesota and tied with Rutgers) in a list of Influential Scholars in the Field of Management, ranked by the Academy of Management Perspectives.
 Six M&O faculty members were listed among the 384 most influential scholars, and three faculty members were listed in the top 83 who received their degrees since 1991.

 Several Ph.D. students recently received awards, including a Fulbright Fellowship and a first place finish at the Jakobsen Graduate Student Research Conference.
 View a complete list of honors and awards.